danny1120/Research-methods_PaperReading/README.md

 - Fourth.
 Initialization v_sum in every loop.
 - Fifth.
 Setting conditional v_sum < V0.
 - Sixth.
 Input close price subtraction to empty list that we built before.
-- Seventh.
+- Last.
 Input max(close) and min(close) date to empty list that we built before.
     - The reason that I use max(close) and min(close) to represent date, because Max(delta(p)) is subtraction of max(close) and min(close).

 ```python